Fast-food restaurant: North America

 Subway is known for their sub sandwiches and are the largest restaurant chain to serve such food items.
-Quiznos a Denver-based sub shop is another fast-growing sub chain, yet with over 6,000 locations it is still far behind Subway's 34,000 locations.
-Other smaller sub shops include Blimpie, Jersey Mike's Subs, Mr. Goodcents, Jimmy John's, and Firehouse.
+Quiznos, a Denver-based sub shop, is another fast-growing sub chain, yet with over 6,000 locations it is still far behind Subway's 34,000 locations.
+Other smaller sub shops include Blimpie, Jersey Mike's Subs, Mr. Goodcents, Jimmy John's, Potbelly Sandwich Shop, Penn Station, and Firehouse.

 A&W Restaurants was originally a United States and Canada fast-food brand, but it is currently an International fast-food corporation in several countries.

 In Canada the majority of fast-food chains are American owned or were originally American owned but have since set up a Canadian management/headquarters locations such as Panera Bread, Chipotle Mexican Grill, Five Guys, and Carl's Jr. Although the case is usually American fast-food chains expanding into Canada, Canadian chains such as Tim Hortons have expanded into 22 states in the United States, but are more prominent in border states such as New York and Michigan.
 Tim Hortons has started to expand to other countries outside of North America.
 The Pita Pit franchise originated in Canada and has expanded to the United States and other Countries.
 The Canadian Extreme Pita franchise sells low fat and salt pita sandwiches with stores in the larger Canadian cities.
 Other Canadian fast-food chains such as Manchu Wok serve North American style Asian foods; this company is located mainly in Canada and the US, with other outlets on US military bases on other continents.
 Harvey's is a Canadian-only burger restaurant chain, present in every province.

 Oceania

 Australia

-Australia's fast-food market began in 1968, with the opening of several American franchises including McDonald's and KFC.
-Pizza Hut was introduced in April 1970, and Burger King followed.
+Australia's fast-food market began in the late 1960s and early 1970s, with the opening of several American franchises including KFC (1967),Pizza Hut (1970), and McDonald's (1971), followed by Burger King.
 However, the Burger King market found that this name was already a registered trademark to a takeaway food shop in Adelaide.
 Thus, the Burger King Australian market was forced to pick another name, selecting the Hungry Jack's brand name.
 Prior to this, the Australian fast-food market consisted primarily of privately owned take-away shops.